 While the specs might not have changed, other than VRAM, the price increase has some ramifications.
 The 5500 XT 4GB card matches up against the GTX 1650 Super, and the two are effectively tied in performance.
 The 8GB card meanwhile has to take on the GTX 1660, and Nvidia's card has the same number of GPU cores, 1,408.
-The problem for AMD is that Nvidia's GPU cores tend to perform a bit better overall, so the GTX 1660 is likely to come out ahead in performance.
-At least the TDP is basically the same—120W vs 130W won't really matter either way.
+The problem for AMD is that Nvidia's GPU cores tend to perform a bit better overall, so the GTX 1660 comes out ahead in performance.
+At least the TDP (opens in new tab) is basically the same—120W vs 130W won't really matter either way.

 There's little difference in features to speak of.
 Technically, Nvidia's GTX 1660 can enable ray tracing in games that support it.
 In practice, the 1660 isn't fast enough to make ray tracing worthwhile.
 There are other facets of performance—AMD GPUs often perform better in DirectX 12 games, Nvidia GPUs can do better in DX11 and other games—but overall the two sides are evenly matched in the mid-range and lower markets.